-Our Commercial Advisory Committee, which was dissolved in January 2022, was composed of Dr. Marantz and Mr. Krishnan.
-Dr. Marantz was the chairperson of our Commercial Advisory Committee.
-Our Commercial Advisory Committee was responsible for, among other things:
+Our Commercial Advisory Committee, established by our Board in March 2023, is composed of Mr. Krishnan, Dr. Sutherland and Ms. Mazzacco.
+Mr. Krishnan is the chairperson of our Commercial Advisory Committee.
+Our Commercial Advisory Committee is responsible for, among other things:

-- serving as a resource and providing feedback to our Board concerning any aspects of our commercial and medical affairs strategy and execution: - assisting our management and commercial teams with strategic planning, market development, and commercialization; - assisting management and medical affairs teams on medical affairs strategy and activities; - assessing the capabilities of and evaluating the performance of our key commercial personnel and resources; and - reviewing activities and performance of our sales, marketing, market access, alliance and similar functions.
+- serving as a resource and providing feedback to our Board concerning any aspects of our commercial and medical affairs strategy and execution; - assisting our management and commercial teams with strategic planning, market development, and commercialization; - assisting management and medical affairs teams on medical affairs strategy and activities; - · assessing the capabilities of and evaluating the performance of our key commercial personnel and resources; and - · reviewing activities and performance of our sales, marketing, market access, alliance and similar functions.